metagenomics/metagenomics-tk/docs/modules/cooccurrence.md

 The Cooccurrence module builds a cooccurrence network where each node is a MAG and every edge represents an association between them.
-The network can be inferred based on correlation or inverse covariance estimation by spiec-easi.
-Spiec easi is executed multiple times based on different parameter settings in order to find the most stable network.
+The network can be inferred based on correlation or inverse covariance estimation by SPIEC-EASI.
+SPIEC-EASI is executed multiple times based on different parameter settings in order to find the most stable network.
-In addition, it is possible to compute multiple metrics for every edge based on genome-scale metabolic models and the smetana metrics.
+In addition, it is possible to compute multiple metrics for every edge based on genome-scale metabolic models and the SMETANA metrics.

 ```
 -entry wCooccurrence -params-file example_params/coocurrence.yml